Debt collection: Collection practices

 Debt collectors who work on commission may be highly motivated to convince debtors to pay the debt.
 These practices may be regulated by the nation in which the collection activity occurs.
 Collection agencies are sometimes allowed to contact individuals other than the debtor, usually in an attempt to locate the debtor but without mentioning the debt.

 At times a person with no connection to the debt or the debtor may be contacted by a collector by error.
 Examples include victims of identity theft and people erroneously targeted due to a similar name.
 Alternatively, the alleged debtor may dispute that the debt is payable.
 In such cases the alleged debtor can require that the collector or creditor prove that the debt is payable—in no jurisdiction does a debt exist merely because a collector says so.

+Estates

 Relatives of deceased people do not necessarily themselves have to pay the debts of the deceased, but debts must be paid by the deceased person's estate.
 However, where a deceased person is the co-owner of property that is secured by their debt, it may be possible for the creditor to force the sale of the property to satisfy the debt.

-International debt collection is a specialised field.
-Not many companies specialize in this sort of collection as collection may require that their employees communicate in multiple languages and have a knowledge of the legal systems, laws and regulations of all nations in which they operate.
-Communication with a foreign debtor may occur in a language different from that used in the creditor's nation.
-Some debt collectors will partner with foreign debt collection agencies, with each agency involved in the collection process being familiar with the laws and languages of the nation in which it operates, allowing debt collection to occur through a local agency even when the debtor is in a different nation.